-(a) Money appropriated in this section may not be spent on activities unless they are directly related to and necessary for a specific appropriation and are specified in the accomplishment plan approved by the Lessard-Sams Outdoor Heritage Council.
+- (a) Money appropriated in this section may not be spent on activities unless they are directly related to and necessary for a specific appropriation and are specified in the accomplishment plan approved by the Lessard-Sams Outdoor Heritage Council.
 Money appropriated in this section must not be spent on indirect costs or other institutional overhead charges that are not directly related to and necessary for a specific appropriation.
-Money appropriated to restore, enhance, and provide for public use of the land acquired with the appropriation.
-Public-use facilities must have a minimal impact on habitat in acquired lands.

-(b) Money appropriated in this section is available as follows:

-(1) money appropriated for acquiring real property is available until June 30, 2026;

-(2) money appropriated for restoring and enhancing land acquired with an appropriation in this act is available for four years after the acquisition date with a maximum end date of June 30, 2030;

-(3) money appropriated for restoring or enhancing other land is available until June 30, 2027;

-(4) notwithstanding clauses (1) to (3), money appropriated for a project that receives at least 15 percent of its funding from federal funds is available until a date sufficient to match the availability of federal funding to a maximum of six years if the federal funding was confirmed and included in the original approved draft accomplishment plan; and

-(5) money appropriated for other projects is available until the end of the fiscal year in which it is appropriated.
+Money appropriated for fee title acquisition of land may be used to restore, enhance, and provide for public use of the land acquired with the appropriation.
+Public-use facilities must have a minimal impact on habitat in acquired lands. - (b) Money appropriated in this section is available as follows: - (1) money appropriated for acquiring real property is available until June 30, 2029; - (2) money appropriated for restoring and enhancing land acquired with an appropriation in this section is available for four years after the acquisition date with a maximum end date of June 30, 2033; - (3) money appropriated for restoring or enhancing other land is available until June 30, 2030; - (4) notwithstanding clauses (1) to (3), money appropriated for a project that receives at least 15 percent of its funding from federal funds is available until a date sufficient to match the availability of federal funding to a maximum of six years if the federal funding was confirmed and included in the original approved draft accomplishment plan; and - (5) money appropriated for other projects is available until the end of the fiscal year in which it is appropriated.